 Continental traffic flows which service multiple origin and destination airports are best segregated where possible from the terminal routes to/from airports.
 This is to avoid mixing overflying traffic with climbing and descending traffic or fixed en route ATS routes and/or free route trajectories.

-Therefore, care must be taken in choosing the crossing points between departure and arrival routes.
-The crossing point of SIDs and STARs should not constrain arriving or departing aircraft (hence, knowledge of aircraft performance is essential).
+Overall, the vertical interaction principle is straightforward: the crossing point of SIDs and STARs should not constrain arriving or departing aircraft (hence, knowledge of aircraft performance is essential).
 The Vertical Interaction tool allows the user to put in specific climb and descent gradients.
 The Vertical Interaction tool shows all departure climb gradients in Blue and distance from T/O along the bottom X axis.
 Arrival descent paths are shown in Red and distance to touchdown indicated along the top access.
 Therefore, by setting climb and descent gradients and the distance of the crossing point from the T/O point (in blue) and the touchdown point (in red), the tool will calculate the expected vertical separation of the two flows at that point.
 Whilst the Vertical Interaction tool is not a procedure design tool, it will provide a good indication of the vertical interaction at the crossing.
 Two simple mantras can be considered when looking at crossing points:

 The procedure designer along with operational pilots provide most of the aircraft performance data to the airspace design team.
 With PBN, some navigation specifications provide extra confidence in the vertical as well as the lateral planes and the use of these additional requirements can be of benefit in the airspace design.